 The Board has made good progress in fully implementing the single recommendation followed up as part of this review.
 Internal Audit Report 2019/02, Compliance with Legislation, issued in November 2018, included a recommendation to undertake review of the Tay Road Bridge Joint Board Byelaws and to update these to reflect current legislation.
-Following consulta in i h he B a d's legal advis s Dundee Ci y C u ncil (and als communication with Transport Scotland) the Byelaws have been updated and will be issued for public consultation later in 2020 once the Covid-19 pandemic lockdown restrictions have been lifted.
+Following consultation with the Board's legal advisors, Dundee City Council (and also communication with Transport Scotland) the Byelaws have been updated and will be issued for public consultation later in 2020 once the Covid-19 pandemic lockdown restrictions have been lifted.